π Overview

 pcntl

-extension, you must use the following command to ignore it
+must use the following command to ignore it during installation:

 composer require jayesh/laravel-gemini-translator --ignore-platform-reqs=ext-pcntl